-This post lists our top 10 suggestions for things to do in Rome, including popular events, attractions, and festivals that are happening October 2021.
+This post lists our top 10 suggestions for things to do in Rome, including popular events, attractions, and festivals that are happening in October 2023.

 For more things to do, check out our popular Rome posts: